GenomicsAotearoa/Introduction-to-R/docs/07-knitr-markdown.md

     ```
 ## Simple Examples

 Two simple examples of Markdowns with the data we have been using can be copied to your R4Genomics directory.
 Jump over to the terminal tab, bottom left, beside **consol** in your RStudio session.
+Note the use of the `*` as a wildcard, meaning the copy command will look for **ALL** `.Rmd` files in the directory.

 ```bash
 cp /nesi/project/nesi02659/R4Genomics/*.Rmd ~/R4Genomics